Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 The use of colonoscopy is the superior alternative among testing options.
 Colonoscopy screens for cancer by examining the whole colon, and is a tool to prevent cancer by removing pre-cancerous colorectal polyps (polypectomy).
 For more information on colonoscopy including preparation and what you can expect from the test, please see the related NetWellness orginal feature.

-At this time, there are not enough data to recommend CT scanning otherwise known as virtual colonoscopy.
-Virtual colonoscopy requires the patient to take the same oral laxative as an endoscopic colonoscopy.
+At this time, there are not enough data to recommend CT scanning otherwise known as virtual colonoscopy, and it is currently not reimburse by insurance unless performed as a follow up to an incomplete colonoscopy.
 The colon is inflated with air through a tube in the rectum, and the patient has to undergo a CT scan.
 This procedure does not allow for polyp removal and can miss smaller polyps detected by endoscopic colonoscopy.
-Another reason to avoid "virtual colonoscopy" is that colon cancer can recur, even at a different location in the colon.

 Support